 What do you do when you’re not generating meshes?

-When I’m not at Pointwise, my spare time is spread among three things.
-My family first and foremost.
-My wife and I spend a lot of time with our children, trying to get them excited about learning.
-Second is my hobby airfoil software called DesignFOIL.
-Lastly is my budding attempt at authoring a novel called Red Hope.
+When I’m not at Pointwise, I spend most of my time with my family.
 Oh, and the Rubik’s Cube: I’ve been a speed cuber for about ten years with my average solve time running around 60 seconds.
-At one point, I was the 649th fastest cuber in the world.
+At one point, I was the 649th fastest cuber in the world, so I’ve got that to fall back on.

 What is some of the best CFD advice you’ve ever received?